 The microwave dinged again and while Claude was busy pouring off the water into a second jar and a couple of bowls of ramen he’d prepared, Pete walked over to the table, unplugged Claude’s laptop and took it over to the couch below the big window that looked out over the street.
 Setting it down on the cushion, Pete lifted the heavy sash, letting the crisp December air rush in and cool his face.
 It made the foil on his head incredibly cold.
 That done he picked the computer back up and promptly pitched it out the window.
-Closing the heavy sash, Pete could hear the clatter of the machine hitting the sidewalk, the shouts from angry people who were pissed because somebody was trying to kill them, and the screech of tires on the cars from dodging people who were dodging the computer falling from the sky.
+Closing the heavy sash, Pete could hear the clatter of the machine hitting the sidewalk, the shouts from angry people who were pissed because somebody was obviously trying to kill them, and the screech of tires on the cars dodging the people who were dodging the computer falling from the sky.

 They got into Pete’s van, and after stopping at the hardware store and electronics shop they wound up at Pete’s apartment.
 There Pete retrieved his own laptop and mobile WIFI and took it to Claude out in the van.
 While Pete was getting the rest of the stuff they would need from the apartment, including camping gear, water and loads of blankets, Claude hooked everything up in the van and began setting up the blog.
 When he was nearly finished, he called Pete over and was just about to snap a picture of both of them in their tinfoil hats, when Pete shifted angles of their hats, so that their eyes and the tops of their heads were hidden and all the camera got was the hats and their jawlines.
 The two looked at each other for a moment, and then as understanding crept over him, Claude hooked the camera up to the laptop and uploaded the photo.
 And so the tinfoil hat society went live.
 Remembering something he’d forgotten at his own apartment, Claude requested they go back.